svlada/svlada.github.io/posts/from-zero-to-here-kotlin.md

 1. http4k
 2. ktor

-Focus in these series is on Spring Boot as it's inevitable framework that's used by majority of companies.
+The focus here is on Spring Boot as it's inevitable framework that you will encounter in the wild.

 ### Code versioning

 ### Resource design